redhataccess/pantheon-cmd/README.md

    $ sudo gem install asciidoctor concurrent-ruby haml tilt
    ```

-The script is installed on your local machine.
+Pantheon CMD is installed on your local machine.

-## Licenscing

-This script uses locale attributes files from the AsciiDoctor repository.

-For more information, see https://github.com/asciidoctor/asciidoctor/tree/master/data/locale